In fact, respondents said they are more afraid of debt than they are of public speaking, climate change and even spiders.

 Among the most common financial fears were surprise or unexpected expenses (44 per cent) and not having enough to retire (38 per cent).

 These fears aren’t completely unjustified.
-Recent data from IPSOS found that the average Canadian is $200 or less each month away from insolvency, including 26 per cent who report having no funds leftover at the end of the month.
+Recent data from IPSOS on behalf of MNP LTD found that the average Canadian is $200 or less each month away from insolvency, including 26 per cent who report having no funds leftover at the end of the month.

 The report also provides some interesting insights into how different generations think about finances.
 Millennials and Gen X reported being most concerned about having enough savings to retire, while Gen Z is most worried about unemployment.